 During reading, students read together and use question task cards to keep focus on comprehension.

 After reading, students work on the graphic organizer as well as the writing prompt, My Life as a Scarecrow.

 free resources with a Pumpkin theme

-Another great freebie that I’ve taken advantage of comes from my friend, Erin at Mrs. Beers Language Arts.
+I have combed my friends stores, and I’ve collected a few great freebies with a pumpkin theme.
+The first comes from my friend, Erin at Mrs. Beers Language Arts.
 It fit perfectly since I’ve been using Close Reading Strategies with my students in both fourth and fifth grades.
 However, it worked best for my fifth graders due to the reading level of the text.
 I loved that it was an informational article since we’ve been working on summarizing strategies for nonfiction.
 Gail Gibbons book, The Pumpkin Book, would work well as a read aloud to compare and contrast with the article later too.

 This week, we’ve also focused heavily on paragraph formation.
 I’ve discovered my students in the middle grades need a refresher on writing paragraphs that follow the Hamburger Model, and several of the themes from previous weeks work well for quick writes that stick to a topic.

 When planning out this theme, I was reminded of many favorite books.
 I love the book, Pumpkin Soup.
 It’s one that is recommended quite often as a mentor text for writing recipes.
 Of course From Seed to Pumpkin and Pumpkin, Pumpkin are a great ones for introducing plant life cycles, and The Biggest Pumpkin Book is always a hit for fiction.